JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/03-A-Magical-Monad.md

 data List  a = -- implementation
 data Tree  a = -- implementation
 ```
-we will need to implement it for each one.
+... we will need to implement an instance of `StateLike` for each one.

 ## Implementing StateLike for Every Monad